dCache/dcache-book2/install.md

     # IPv6 local connections:
     host    all             all             ::1/128                 trust

-> **Note**
+> **NOTE**
 >
 > Please note it is also possible to run DCACHE with all PSQL accounts requiring passwords.
-See [???] for more advice on the configuration of PSQL.
+See [the section called “Configuring Access to PostgreSQL”](cookbook-postgres.md#configuring-access-to-postgresql) for more advice on the configuration of PSQL.

-> **Important**
+> **RESTARTING POSTGRESQL**
 >
 > If you have edited PSQL configuration files, you *must* restart PSQL for those changes to take effect.
 On many systems, this can be done with the following command:
 >
->     PROMPT-ROOT service postgresql-9.2 restart
+>     [root] # service postgresql-9.2 restart
 >     Stopping postgresql-9.2 service:                           [  OK  ]
 >     Starting postgresql-9.2 service:                           [  OK  ]

-Configuring CHIMERA
+CONFIGURING CHIMERA
 -------------------

-CHIMERA is a library providing a hierarchical name space with associated meta data.
-Where pools in DCACHE store the content of files, CHIMERA stores the names and meta data of those files.
-CHIMERA itself stores the data in a relational database.
-We will use PSQL in this tutorial.
-The properties of CHIMERA are defined in `PATH-ODS-USD/defaults/chimera.properties`.
-See [???][1] for more information.
+Chimera is a library providing a hierarchical name space with associated meta data.
+Where pools in dCache store the content of files, Chimera stores the names and meta data of those files.
+Chimera itself stores the data in a relational database.
+We will use PostgreSQL in this tutorial.
+The properties of Chimera are defined in **/usr/share/dcache/defaults/chimera.properties**.
+See [Chapter 4, Chimera](config-chimera.md) for more information.

-### Creating users and databases for DCACHE
+### Creating users and databases for dCache

 Create the Chimera database and user.

-    PROMPT-ROOT createdb -U postgres chimera
+    [root] # createdb -U postgres chimera
     CREATE DATABASE
-    PROMPT-ROOT createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt chimera Enter password for new role:
+    [root] # createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt chimera
+    Enter password for new role:
     Enter it again:
     You do not need to enter a password.

-The DCACHE components will access the database server with the user srmdcache.
+The dCache components will access the database server with the user srmdcache.

-    PROMPT-ROOT createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt srmdcache Enter password for new role:
+    [root] # createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt srmdcache
+    Enter password for new role:
     Enter it again:
     You do not need to enter a password.

-Several management components running on the head node as well as the SRM will use the database dcache for storing their state information:
+  Several management components running on the head node as well as the **SRM** will use the database dcache for storing their state information:

-    PROMPT-ROOT createdb -U srmdcache dcache
+      [root] # createdb -U srmdcache dcache

 There might be several of these on several hosts.
 Each is used by the DCACHE components running on the respective host.

 Create the database used for the billing plots.

-    PROMPT-ROOT createdb -O srmdcache -U postgres billing
+     [root] # createdb -O srmdcache -U postgres billing

 And run the command `dcache database update`.

-    PROMPT-ROOT dcache database update
+    [root] # dcache database update
     PnfsManager@dCacheDomain:
     INFO  - Successfully acquired change log lock
-    INFO  - Creating database history table with name: databasechangelog INFO  - Reading from databasechangelog
+    INFO  - Creating database history table with name: databasechangelog
+    INFO  - Reading from databasechangelog
     many more like this...

-Now the configuration of CHIMERA is done.
+Now the configuration of Chimera is done.

-Before the first start of DCACHE replace the file `PATH-ODE-ED/gplazma.conf` with an empty file.
+Before the first start of dCache replace the file **/etc/dcache/gplazma.conf** with an empty file.

-    PROMPT-ROOT mv PATH-ODE-ED/gplazma.conf PATH-ODE-ED/gplazma.conf.bak
-    PROMPT-ROOT touch PATH-ODE-ED/gplazma.conf
+    [root] # mv /etc/dcache/gplazma.conf /etc/dcache/gplazma.conf.bak
+    [root] # touch /etc/dcache/gplazma.conf

 DCACHE can be started now.

-    PROMPT-ROOT PATH-ODB-N-Sdcache start
+    [ROOT] # dcache start
     Starting dCacheDomain done

-So far, no configuration of DCACHE is done, so only the predefined domain is started.
+So far, no configuration of dCache is done, so only the predefined domain is started.

-Configuring DCACHE
+CONFIGURING DCACHE
 ------------------

 ### Terminology

-DCACHE consists of one or more domains.
-A domain in DCACHE is a Java Virtual Machine hosting one or more DCACHE cells.
+dCache consists of one or more domains.
+A domain in DCACHE is a Java Virtual Machine hosting one or more dCache *cells*.
 Each domain must have a name which is unique throughout the DCACHE instance and a cell must have a unique name within the domain hosting the cell.

-A service is an abstraction used in the DCACHE configuration to describe atomic units to add to a domain.
+A *service* is an abstraction used in the DCACHE configuration to describe atomic units to add to a domain.
 It is typically implemented through one or more cells.
-DCACHE keeps lists of the domains and the services that are to be run within these domains in the layout files.
+DCACHE keeps lists of the domains and the services that are to be run within these domains in the *layout files*.
 The layout file may contain domain- and service- specific configuration values.
 A pool is a cell providing physical data storage services.

 ### Configuration files

-In the setup of DCACHE, there are three main places for configuration files:
+In the setup of dCache, there are three main places for configuration files:

--   PATH-ODS-USD/defaults
+-   **/usr/share/dcache/defaults**
--   PATH-ODE-ED/dcache.conf
+-   **/etc/dcache/dcache.conf**
--   PATH-ODE-ED/layouts
+-   **/etc/dcache/layouts**

-The folder `PATH-ODS-USD/defaults` contains the default settings of the DCACHE.
-If one of the default configuration values needs to be changed, copy the default setting of this value from one of the files in `PATH-ODS-USD/defaults` to the file `PATH-ODE-ED/dcache.conf`, which initially is empty and update the value.
+The folder **/usr/share/dcache/defaults** contains the default settings of the dCache.
+If one of the default configuration values needs to be changed, copy the default setting of this value from one of the files in **/usr/share/dcache/defaults** to the file **/etc/dcache/dcache.conf**, which initially is empty and update the value.

-> **Note**
+> **NOTE**
 >
-> In this first installation of DCACHE your DCACHE will not be connected to a tape sytem.
-Therefore please change the values for `pnfsmanager.default-retention-policy` and `pnfsmanager.default-access-latency` in the file `PATH-ODE-ED/dcache.conf`.
+>n this first installation of dCache your dCache will not be connected to a tape sytem.
+Therefore please change the values for pnfsmanager.default-retention-policy and pnfsmanager.default-access-latency in the file **/etc/dcache/dcache.conf**.

 >
 >     pnfsmanager.default-retention-policy=REPLICA
 >     pnfsmanager.default-access-latency=ONLINE

 Layouts describe which domains to run on a host and which services to run in each domain.
-For the customized configuration of your DCACHE you will have to create a layout file in `PATH-ODE-ED/layouts`.
-In this tutorial we will call it the `mylayout.conf` file.
+For the customized configuration of your dCache you will have to create a layout file in **/etc/dcache/layouts**.
+In this tutorial we will call it the **mylayout.conf** file.

-> **Important**
+> **IMPORTANT**
 >
 > Do not update configuration values in the files in the defaults folder, since changes to these files will be overwritten by updates.

-As the files in `PATH-ODS-USD/defaults/` do serve as succinct documentation for all available configuration parameters and their default values it is quite useful to have a look at them.
+As the files in **/usr/share/dcache/defaults/** do serve as succinct documentation for all available configuration parameters and their default values it is quite useful to have a look at them.

 ### Defining domains and services